Pfern/TtT-in-Portugal-2016/TtT_session_2.md

 Our experience suggests that there are activities that should be reduced and activities that should be carried out as much intensively as possible.

-**Activities the instructor should keep to a minimum**:
+**Activities and attitudes the instructor should keep to a minimum**:

 - lecturing
 - individual work out
-- answering questions
+- providing answers before letting participants doing it
-- keeping monotone pace
+- keeping the same pace for long time
 - using a monotone modality of content delivery (including the tone of the voice)
+- showing no enthusiasm

-**Activities the instructor should promote**:
+**Activities and attitudes the instructor should promote**:

 - listening
-- asking questions/challenging
+- questions asking
+- challenging learners
 - group discussions/brainstorming
 - work in pairs/groups
 - problem solving
-- peer instruction
+- peer instruction (using sticky notes, see below Carpentry teaching practices)
 - participants' interaction/neworking
 - games
 - physical exercise
 - presentations by participants
-- changing mode/pace/activity
+- mode/pace/activity frequent change

 ####Retention